aspose-total/Aspose.Total-Products/total/net/conversion/html-to-tga/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

 {{% blocks/products/pf/feature-page-section  h2="Convert HTML to TGA in a Single File via C#" %}}
 Using the API, you can also convert HTML to TGA to a single file.
-In order to convert all pages, you can first render your HTML document to one TIFF file and after that you can convert your TIFF file to TGA.
+In order to convert all pages, you can first render your HTML document to one TIFF file and after that you can export TIFF file to TGA.
 You can open the input file using [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class and create Resolution, TiffSettings, & TIFF device objects.
 You can get a single TIFF image using [Process](https://apireference.aspose.com/pdf/net/aspose.pdf.devices.documentdevice/process/methods/3) method of [TiffDevice](https://apireference.aspose.com/pdf/net/aspose.pdf.devices/tiffdevice) class.
 Finally, you can load TIFF file using [Image](https://apireference.aspose.com/imaging/net/aspose.imaging/image) class and save it to TGA format using [Save](https://apireference.aspose.com/imaging/net/aspose.imaging.image/save/methods/4) method.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "2f2f0deee186feb29f805d4b26625caf" "convert-pdf-to-single-file.cs" >}}